 You don’t have to live in the Amazon Rainforest to experience your fair share of rain in an average year.
-Gutter systems—a series of vertical, horizontal and angled tubes—are typically made of lightweight aluminum.
-Although they’re functional, beautiful they most certainly are not.
+Gutter systems—a series of vertical, horizontal, and angled tubes—are typically made of lightweight aluminum.
+Although they’re functional, they most certainly are not beautiful.

 The last legs of any gutter system are vertical pipes known as downspouts.
 Rain chains replace them completely, running from the top of the gutter to the ground below, and either carrying water off in the same direction as the downspout did, or culminating in a basin.
 Rain chains employ any number of closely-spaced objects in a row, turning a pedestrian location of your home into an eye-catching water feature.

 Rain chains produce a brilliant effect, using the laws of gravity and a little thing called surface tension.
 As rainwater flows down your roof and through the gutter, it naturally follows its lowest point, which is the opening to your downspout.
 Instead of disappearing into the abyss, rainwater collects at the first object in the chain and begins to trickle downward, filling up one object and spilling down to the rest.
 Of course, that describes just one type of rain chain you can employ.
 There are many to choose from.

 Rain chains aren’t infallible.
 Although they work best in average, light-to-medium rainfall, a heavy summer downpour will overtake the rain chain’s limited capacity for water displacement.
 It should be noted that—unless your home’s gutters are capable of handling the water load in your region—no system’s quite perfect.

 Rain Chain Installation

 While the process of putting in a rain chain is simple, the options are endless.
 But, before installing one, be sure that rain flow moves naturally away from your home and not toward its foundation.